-This overnight apple butter will ruin you for the store bought stuff!
+This crock pot apple butter will ruin you for the store bought stuff!

 Love foods that cook overnight?
-Then you should seriously give this Clean Eating Overnight Apple Butter a try!
+Then you should seriously give this crock pot overnight apple butter a try!

 Originally, I had planned on simply updating my original apple butter recipe with this newer version.
 But the recipes are different enough that I thought I should just give you guys this one in addition.
 You can decide which one works better for you.

 I recently took a class from a friend who is a chef.
 In this class, we made some raspberry jam.
 But towards the end of the class, she pulled a jar of this apple butter out of the fridge and let us try some, mentioning what ingredients she had used as we tasted.

 It knocked my socks off!

 So I immediately went home and got to work making my own.
 It wasn’t an exact match, but definitely yummy!